maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 - Dartmouth BASIC Version 4
 - HP Timeshared BASIC
-- DEC BASIC-PLUS and its better-known offshoot: Microsoft BASIC
+- DEC BASIC-PLUS and its better-known offshoot, Microsoft BASIC

 While most BASIC dialects take their basic syntax and keywords from the original Dartmouth BASIC, they began to diverge in the late 1960s into these three general families.
-The goal of RetroBASIC is to run any program written for these dialects and their many offshoots.
+The goal of RetroBASIC is to run any program written for these dialects and the many offshoots.

-So, for instance, RetroBASIC can run the version of Super Star Trek found in *BASIC Computer Games*, a Microsoft BASIC variation that is likely one of the most widely-ported games in history.
+So, for instance, RetroBASIC can run the version of Super Star Trek found in *BASIC Computer Games*, written in Microsoft BASIC and likely one of the most widely-ported games in history.
 But it can also run the (non-Super) Star Trek found in the earlier *101 BASIC Games*, written for DEC BASIC.
 It can also run most programs from *What to do After You Hit Return*, which are written in HP's dialect.
 Practically any major program should run properly without conversion.

 Programs must be provided in plain text, better known as "source code".
 RetroBASIC cannot read binary files from other platforms, which was the normal way to store BASIC programs on home computers.
 There are a variety of programs available that will read these binary files and output text, which can then be run in RetroBASIC.